Crown Jewels of the United Kingdom: Interregnum

-Restoration to present day
+Restoration to present

 The monarchy was restored after Cromwell's death.
 For the English coronation of Charles II (r.
-1660–1685), who had been living in exile abroad, new Jewels were made based on records of the lost items.
+1660–1685), who returned from exile abroad, new Jewels were made based on records of the lost items.
 They were supplied by the banker and royal goldsmith, Sir Robert Vyner, at a cost of £12,184 7s 2d – as much as three warships.
 It was decided to fashion the replicas like the medieval regalia and to use the original names.
-These 22-carat gold objects, made in 1660 and 1661, form the nucleus of today's Crown Jewels: St Edward's Crown, two sceptres, an orb, an ampulla, a pair of spurs, a pair of armills or bracelets, and a staff.
+These 22-carat gold objects, made in 1660 and 1661, form the nucleus of the Crown Jewels: St Edward's Crown, two sceptres, an orb, an ampulla, a pair of spurs, a pair of armills or bracelets, and a staff.
 A medieval silver-gilt anointing spoon and three early Stuart swords had survived and were returned to the Crown, and the Dutch ambassador arranged the return of extant jewels pawned in Holland.
 The king also spent £11,800 acquiring 2270 kg of altar and banqueting plate, and he was presented with conciliatory gifts.

 In 1669, the Jewels went on public display for the first time in the Jewel House at the Tower of London.
 The Deputy Keeper of the Jewel House took the regalia out of a cupboard and showed it to visitors for a small fee.
 This informal arrangement was ended two years later when Thomas Blood, an Irish-born army officer loyal to Parliament, attacked the 77-year-old and stole a crown, a sceptre, and an orb.
 Blood and his three accomplices were apprehended at the castle perimeter, but the crown had been flattened with a mallet in an attempt to conceal it, and there was a dent in the orb.
 He was pardoned by the king, who also gave him land and a pension; it has been suggested that Blood was treated leniently because he was a government spy.
 Ever since, the Jewels have been protected by armed guards.